 All you do is gather a rough inventory – not even a detailed one – we will then match your inventory to the right sort of moving company.
 We won’t suggest one of the big cross-country moving companies if you’re just crossing town, for example.
 Then you can select the one that feels right to you.

 Our goal is to take away the what-if factor.
 What if they don’t turn up on the day because a better job came along?
 What if it costs more than they said? iMoving believes moving is hard enough without adding worry on top of it.

-So we hand-pick all of the long-distance and local moving companies we work with.
+So we hand-pick all of the long-distance moving companies we work with.
 We mutually agree upon a code of service that centers on fair pricing and professionalism and we literally go to their business and check it out for ourselves before they join the family.

 This is how moving should be – really there shouldn’t be any other way.

 As a one-stop shop for all things moving, iMoving makes sure that you can get the full range of moving services from our partners.
 A sampling of the services includes: